Tensa53/IRUPT/README.md

 This phase can be automated by the **dataprep.py** script located in the **data/** folder.
 To execute this script run these commands inside the folder:
-> python dataprep.py junit #to prepare data from junit raw data
+> python dataprep.py JUnit #to prepare data from JUnit raw data
 >
-> python dataprep.py jmh #to prepare data from jmh raw data
+> python dataprep.py JMH #to prepare data from JMH raw data

 ### 3. Generation of tests and benchmarks
 The systems to be analyzed can miss some of the tests and benchmarks classes that are necessary to correctly find the issues.
 Not having a real knowledge of the system is a threat to manually writing tests and benchmarks.
 For these reasons LLMs are being used to complete the suites of tests and benchmarks.
 A prompt engineering process has been designed for this phase, involving the generation of an "ideal prompt" with meta-prompting techniques.
-Two main prompt are created throught their respecitve conversations with Copilot Web (Claude Sonnet 4.5), one for junit classes and one for jmh classes.
+Two main prompt are created throught their respecitve conversations with Copilot Web (Claude Sonnet 4.5), one for JUnit classes and one for JMH classes.
 The obtained prompt are then involved in an ablation phase, to pick the best variant of the prompt:
 - **Ablation 0**: The prompt includes all the chosen prompt patterns (persona and few-shot);
 - **Ablation 1**: The prompt keeps the persona pattern but removes few-shot;